vduruiss/SROpNet/README.md

 <hr>
 <hr>

-## Forced 1D Diffusion with Varied Initial Conditions
+## 1D Diffusion with Forcing and Varied Initial Conditions

 Here, every data sample corresponds to a solution to the 2D Diffusion equation with the same diffusion constant, but with different initial states